 The roadsurfer fleet is expanding, leading to more intricate processes.
 One such process that needs optimisation is the handling of car damages during the return process at the station.
-Currently, the damage documentation process is time-consuming, with agents inspecting and photographing damages alongside the customer, then uploading and categorising these damages in the system.Objective:
+Currently, the damage documentation process is time-consuming, with agents inspecting and photographing damages alongside the customer, then uploading and categorising these damages in the system.Objective: To optimise and expedite the damage process from both the customer's and agent's perspectives.

 Before arriving at the station, the customer should have the option to notify the station of any damages via the roadsurfer app.
 They can take photos, provide a brief description, and even categorize the damage themselves.
 This pre-notification can mentally prepare both the customer and the agent for the return process.